BEAD PROGRAM

 1. An Explorer’s honour is to be trusted.

-2. An Explorer is is loyal to his country, parents and group.
+2. An Explorer is loyal to his country, parents and group.

-3. An Explorer’s duty is to be useful and to help others.
+3. An Explorer’s duty is to be useful and helpful to others.

 4. An Explorer shows friendship to all and kinship to all other Explorers.